State Apostille Services from USA

 After selecting your submission method, make the payment.
 The fees can vary depending on your submission method.
 For mail and drop off, you can complete the payment with a check or a money order.
 If you’re using an in-person service credit card is accepted.
 Third-party services usually have secure online portals for payment.Step 5: Wait for Processing and Results

 Typically, apostilling a Pennsylvania birth certificate takes 2 to 3 weeks, depending on the method you choose.
-Using a third-party service can speed up the process, and if everything is submitted correctly, you can get your apostille in just a few days.Getting an apostille on a Pennsylvania birth certificate is simple, whether you complete the process yourself or use a professional service.
-Just make sure you have the correct document, complete the apostille request form, and choose the correct submission method.
+Using a third-party service can speed up the process, and if everything is submitted correctly, you can get your apostille in just a few days.While obtaining an apostille is the key step for international acceptance, some countries require additional services to ensure your document is fully compliant with their legal or administrative requirements.
+These may include:

 State Services